flosell/trailscraper/further-work.md

 - use uv base images in Dockerfile and elsewhere?
 - use uvs own build system instead of hatchling?
 - delete old files?
+- do we need pip as an explicit dependency?
+- do we need pytest-runner as an explicit dependency?